 Finally, we want to ask the question, "is this process something that will be repeatable?"
 In other words, if you have identified numerous processes to automate, does your starting point have enough in common with the other processes to be useful in your next projects?
 Will you be creating building blocks that you will be able to reutilize?
 Repeatability means that you will gain leverage for other processes moving forward.
 This is very important.
 Your internal and external stakeholders will expect that your process development efforts will begin to accelerate after the first few processes and that the learning curve will decrease as you move forward.
 Some of the gains will happen without any planning or additional effort.
 For example, when you implement your first process you will need to consider things such as installation and implementation of the authentication and security model (probably involving Active Directory or some type of LDAP).
-For the next processes, this integration will already be done.
+When it comes time for the next process, you will have already completed these important steps.